libretime/libretime/docs/developer-manual/design/architecture.md

 :::note

-A microservice architecture was rejected as it will not fix or improve any aspect of LibreTime.
+A microservice architecture was rejected as it won't fix or improve any aspect of LibreTime.

 :::

 :::warning

-This document tries to focus on creating and playing a schedule, it does not consider features such as monitoring, logging or archiving.
+This document tries to focus on creating and playing a schedule, it doesn't consider features such as monitoring, logging or archiving.

 :::